 Explore Minneapolis on a Winter Day

 If you're starting to feel some cabin fever, head down to Theodore Wirth Park; the ultimate spot for winter recreation.
-Bring the kids and snowboard, cross-country ski, snow shoe, sled and tube; whatever way you like to get down a large hill, they've go it!
+Bring the kids and snowboard, cross-country ski, snow shoe, sled and tube; whatever way you like to get down a large hill, they've got it!
 Didn't bring your winter gear along?
 Not a problem!
 Equipment rentals are available through the Loppet Foundation.

-By this time all that outdoor fun has hopefully made you very hungry.
+By this time, all that outdoor fun has hopefully made you very hungry.
 For plenty of lunch options head over to the North Loop neighborhood of Minneapolis.
 Here you'll find some of the most talked about restaurants in the city, including Black Sheep Pizza (coal-fired gourmet pizzas), Smack Shack (seafood joint know for its lobster boils and lobster rolls), Red Cow (handcrafted burgers), The Freehouse (everything from breakfast to beer), and Red Rabbit (authentic Italian).

 Later, experience the magical views winter has to offer by heading over to Minnehaha Regional Park and seeing the frozen Minnehaha Falls.
-Make sure to take plenty of pictures, this is a scene not to be missed.
+Make sure to take plenty of pictures, this is a scene not to be missed!
 Outdoor enthusiasts can also take advantage of the crisp fresh air by enjoying the many walking and biking trails at the park.

 For lunch head back towards downtown into the Mill City District.
 There you'll find Zen Box Izakaya, where they pride themselves in creating a menu full of authentic Japanese comfort food.
 What better way to keep warm than with a steaming bowl of Ramen?

 re-create classic masterpieces as well as modern works.
 It's a must visit for anyone coming to Minneapolis.
-Connected to the Guthrie is the Sea Change restaurant, which is a great choice if you're looking for something more upscale for dinner.
-Or go across the street to Spoonriver for some healthy dinner options.
-They use organic ingredients and source locally grown food for all their unique and tasty dishes.
+Connected to the Guthrie is the Ovation restaurant, which is a great choice if you're looking for something more upscale for dinner.
+Or go across the street to Farmer Kitchen and Bar for a farm to table experience.
+They use locally sourced ingredients for all their unique and tasty dishes.

-Holidazzle: Late November - Late December
+- Holidazzle: Late November - Late December

 Minneapolis winter events season starts with the Holidazzle.
 An event celebrating lights and the fun of the holidays.

-The Great Northern: End of January - Early February
+- The Great Northern: End of January - Early February

 During the thick of winter the city teams up with St. Paul to put on a joint winter festival.
-The Great Northern, is a 10-day long celebration built around 3 major events: The Loppet, U.S. Pond Hockey Championships and The Winter Carnival.
+The Great Northern, is a 10-day long celebration built around three major events: The Loppet, U.S. Pond Hockey Championships and The Winter Carnival.

-Lake Harriet Kite Festival: End of January
+- Lake Harriet Kite Festival: End of January

 Kites of all shapes, sizes, colors, and themes fly over frozen Lake Harriet.

-Beer Dabbler: Late February
+- Beer Dabbler: Late February